jenkinsci/js-modules/README.md

 [Browserify](http://browserify.org/).
 We went with Browserify because it allowed two things:

 1. Loading of all "application" modules in a single request as a "bundle".
 This might seem like premature optimization but we had heard stories re how this became a problem when using AMD/RequireJS i.e. performance issues with apps having lots of modules and the modules being loaded one at a time.
 Just google and you'll find plenty of them.
 1. It allowed us to have a really nice/clean synchronous nodejs style `require` semantics wrt to loading modules.
-Loading all modules via an asynchronous `define` (ala RequireJS) is not so nide.
+Loading all modules via an asynchronous `define` (ala RequireJS) is not so nice.

 [Browserify](http://browserify.org/) is a really nice solution for modularising CommonJS style JavaScript code for running in the browser.
 The problems for Jenkins are: